TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Conclusions

 \section{Conclusions}

-In this work, we introduced \datasetname, a large-scale dataset for Visual Table Understanding that aggregates 4 million examples across 20 tasks and 2 million unique tables.
+In this work, we introduced \datasetname, a large-scale dataset for Visual Table Understanding that aggregates over 4 million examples across {21} tasks and 2 million unique tables.
 Unlike prior resources, \datasetname~preserves original table visualizations whenever possible, provides both HTML and image representations, and maintains full traceability to the source datasets.
-Extensive experiments showed that (1) training on \datasetname~increases robustness to real-world tables compared to synthetic renderings; (2) models fine-tuned on \datasetname~consistently outperform those trained on related VTU datasets across held-in and held-out tasks; and (3) \datasetname~brings improvements on unseen benchmarks, which suggests that its diversity supports transfer across VTU tasks.
-We hope \datasetname~will foster further research on Visual Table Understanding, including the design of new tasks and the evaluation of models in settings that reflect real-world tabular data.
+Through extensive experimentation, we showed that (1) training on \datasetname~improves model robustness when evaluated on real-world tables compared to synthetic renderings; (2) models fine-tuned on \datasetname~consistently outperform those trained on existing VTU datasets across both held-in and held-out tasks; and (3) \datasetname~brings improvements on unseen benchmarks, {including the VisualTableQA benchmark introduced in this work}, which suggests that its diversity supports transfer across VTU tasks.